-You can also test using an old neon lamp if you have one.
-Temporarily connect the neon lamp between the "GND" test point and the "170V" test point with an appropriate ballast resistor (turn the power off first).
+You can also check the voltage using an old neon lamp if you have one.
+Temporarily connect the neon lamp between the "GND" test point and the "170V" test point (turn the power off first).
 Turn the power on and the neon lamp should come on.